gomods/athens/docs/content/design/from-vcs2user.md

 ---
 title: "From VCS to the User"
-date: 2018-02-11T16:57:56-05:00
+date: 2018-02-11T15:56:56-05:00
 ---

-You read about proxy, communication and then opened a codebase and thought to yourself: This is not so simple as described in the docs.
+You read about proxy, communication and then opened a codebase and thought to yourself: This is not as simple as described in the docs.

 If you feel lost how modules get from VCS to the user, which components it needs to visit on its way at which point it gets stored, read on my friend.